 Conjunctivitis is frequently referred to as pink eye.

-Conjunctivitis (inflammation of the membrane on the inner part of the eyelids and the membrane covering the white of the eye) develops when blood vessels in the whites of the eyes and inside of the eyelid become congested with blood.
+Conjunctivitis (inflammation of the membrane on the inner part of the eyelids and the membrane covering the white of the eye) develops when blood vessels in the eyes and inside the eyelid become congested with blood.

 Conjunctivitis can also result from various common eye diseases in dogs and cats.
 These problems are often painful and can sometimes lead to loss of vision.

 In many ways, the eyes act like tiny television cameras.

 Light images enter the eye through the clear outer surface called the cornea, are focused by the lens, and then project against the retina at the back of the eye.
 The retina translates the images into impulses that travel up the optic nerve to the brain, where they are interpreted.
 Damage to any part of this miraculous system can affect your dog’s sight.

 Damage to the cornea causes painful irritation and inflammation.

 In cases of severe or chronic damage, the cornea can develop an ulcer or may scar, which decreases vision.

 Eyes that are infected or inflamed often appear red because the blood vessels in the whites of the eyes and inside of the eyelid become congested with blood, a condition known as conjunctivitis.
 The irritated eyes may also have a watery discharge, or pus may collect in the corner of the eye.